ferdium/ferdium-server/docker/README.md

 This is a dockerized version of [Ferdi-server](https://github.com/getferdi/server) running on Alpine Linux and Node.js (v10.16.3).

 ## Why use a custom Ferdi-server?
-A custom ferdi-server allows you to experience the full potential of the Ferdi client.
-It allows you to use all Premium features (e.g. Workspaces and custom URL recipes) and [adding your own recipes](#creating-and-using-custom-recipes).
+A custom ferdi-server allows you to experience the full potential of the Ferdi Client.
+It allows you to use all Premium features (e.g. Workspaces and custom URL recipes) and [add your own recipes](#creating-and-using-custom-recipes).

 ## Features
 - [x] User registration and login